It seems you are never too old to collect badges. At the club we run a number of schemes.

 In Feb 2020 the results of a review of the Archery GB’s official awards and scheme was published and the revised progress award scheme is now as follows

-The Progress Award Scheme will be a progression of awards for new archers after completion of a Beginners’ Course but can extend over an unspecified time period to suit individual needs.
-The scheme will be trialed over a year and any adjustments based on comments from clubs may be made.
-During this trial year certificates only will be issued
+The Progress Award Scheme is a progression of awards for new archers after completion of a Beginners’ Course.
+It can extend over an unspecified time period to suit individual needs and can be awarded to any age of archer.

 - 5 colours of badge will be awarded – white, black, blue, red, gold.
 Badges will indicate Indoor or Outdoor.